RedPitaya/Documentation/quickStart/pvccase/pvccase.rst

    :align: center
    :width: 400

-   Components of the Red Pitaya Acrylic Case.
+   Components of the Red Pitaya acrylic case.

 Contents:
-    -   8 screws that close the housing
+    - 8 screws to close the case
-    -   4 long brass standoffs and 4 short ones that hold the board
+    - 4 long brass spacers and 4 short ones to hold the board in place
     - 4 rubber feet for secure positioning on the desk

 *********************
 Assembly Instructions
 *********************

 #.
-Remove the small, white plastic feet by pressing the clips at the top with a small pair of pliers and pushing the feet down.
+Remove the small, white plastic feet by pressing the clips on the top with a small pair of pliers and pushing the feet down.

    .. figure:: rp_pvccase_02.jpg
       :align: center